-In accordance with Companies Act requirements, the directors of OUTsurance Group Limited are responsible for the preparation of the consolidated and separate annual financial statements which conform with International Financial Reporting Standards (IFRS) and, in accordance with IFRS, fairly present the financial position of the Group and Company as at the end of the financial year and the comprehensive income and cash flows for that year.
+In accordance with Companies Act requirements, the directors of OUTsurance Holdings Limited are responsible for the preparation of the financial statements which conform with International Financial Reporting Standards (IFRS) and, in accordance with IFRS, fairly present the financial position of the Group and Company as at the end of the financial year and the comprehensive income and cash flows for that period.

 The directors are ultimately responsible for the Group and Company's system of internal control.
 Management enables the directors to meet these responsibilities.
-Standards and systems of internal control are designed and implemented by management to provide reasonable assurance as to the integrity and reliability of the consolidated and separate annual financial statements in terms of IFRS and to adequately safeguard, verify and maintain accountability for Group and Company assets.
+Standards and systems of internal control are designed and implemented by management to provide reasonable assurance as to the integrity and reliability of the financial statements in terms of IFRS and to adequately safeguard, verify and maintain accountability for Group and Company assets.
 Accounting policies supported by judgements, estimates and assumptions which comply with IFRS are applied on a consistent and going concern basis.